An Inconvenient Truth: Box office

 The film opened in New York City and Los Angeles on May 24, 2006.
 On Memorial Day weekend, it grossed an average of $91,447 per theater, the highest of any movie that weekend and a record for a documentary, though it was only playing on four screens at the time.

 At the 2006 Sundance Film Festival, the movie received three standing ovations.
 It was also screened at the 2006 Cannes Film Festival and was the opening night film at the 27th Durban International Film Festival on June 14, 2006.

 An Inconvenient Truth was the most popular documentary at the 2006 Brisbane International Film Festival.

-The film has grossed over $24 million in the U.S., making it the eleventh-highest-grossing documentary in the U.S. (from 1982 to the present).
+The film has grossed over $24 million in the US, making it the eleventh-highest-grossing documentary in the US (from 1982 to the present).
 It grossed nearly $26 million in foreign countries, the highest being France, where it grossed $5 million.
 According to Gore, "Tipper and I are devoting 100 percent of the profits from the book and the movie to a new bipartisan educational campaign to further spread the message about global warming."
 Paramount Classics committed 5% of their domestic theatrical gross from the film to form a new bipartisan climate action group, Alliance for Climate Protection, dedicated to awareness and grassroots organizing.